Employers' Withholding (280-RICR-20-55-10)

 1. If supplemental wages, such as bonuses, commissions, overtime pay or back pay are paid, the employer should follow the Federal method for determining the additional withholding tax.

-2. The employer should apply the current Rhode Island withholding rate to the employee's additional Federal taxable income.
+2. The employer should apply the current Rhode Island withholding rate to the employee's additional wages for each payroll period.

 10.8 Reporting and Remitting Taxes Withheld

-A. Employers withholding Rhode Island personal income tax from employees' wages must report and pay the taxes withheld to the Division of Taxation on a periodic basis depending upon the amount of withholding made from employees' wages.
+A. Employers withholding Rhode Island personal income tax from employees' wages must electronically file and/or pay the taxes withheld to the Division of Taxation on a periodic basis in the following situations:

 1. Per R.I.
 Gen. Laws § 44-30-71(c), electronic payment of withholding tax is required for employers who are required to withhold and remit the tax by law and the employer has ten (10) or more employees.

-B. The following bases are those on which the employer must remit and report to the Division of taxation:
+B. The following bases are those on which the employer must file and pay to the Division of Taxation:

-1. Daily: If the employer withholds $24,000 or more for any calendar month during the year from employees' wages, the employer must remit the taxes withheld on a daily basis.
-A form RI-941D must accompany the payment.
-The returns are due on the next banking day after the date the payroll is paid.
+1. Weekly: If the employer withholds $600 or more for any calendar month during the year from employees' wages, the employer must remit the taxes withheld on a weekly basis.
+The submission is due on the next banking day following the end of the week.
+The due date would generally be Monday unless Monday is a banking holiday or state holiday, in which case the due date would be Tuesday.

-b.
-Change from a daily basis to a less frequent basis may be permitted only at the beginning of a calendar year.
+d.
+Change from a weekly basis to another payment frequency may be permitted only at the beginning of a calendar year.

-2. Quarter-Monthly: If the employer withholds $600 or more but less than $24,000 for any calendar month during the year from employees' wages, the employer must remit the taxes withheld on a quarter-monthly basis.
-A form RI-941QM must accompany the payment.
-The returns are due within three (3) banking days after the last day of the quarter-monthly period.
+2. Monthly: If an employer withholds $50 or more but less than $600 for any calendar month from employees' wages, the employer must remit the taxes withheld on a monthly basis.
+The submission is due within twenty (20) days after the close of the month.

 c.
-Change from a quarter-monthly basis to a less frequent basis may be permitted only at the beginning of a calendar year.
+Change from a monthly return to another payment frequency may be permitted only at the beginning of a calendar year.

 a.
 Consecutive returns for each calendar quarter accounting for all taxes withheld during the year must be filed by an employer required to report quarterly.